Self-similarity with universal property for soap film and bubble in roll-off stage: Experimental results

-Upon entering the roll-off, film and bubble share the following properties: First, the evolution of $h_{\rm{min}}$ is independent of (1) the pulling speed in Fig.~\ref{fig:sp_volume} (c, d) because the shrinkage is much faster and (2) the ring size if both $h_{\rm {min}}$ and $\tau$ in Fig.~\ref{fig:sp_volume} (e, f) are properly rescaled by $R$ and the characteristic time $t_{c} = \sqrt{\rho R^{3}/\gamma}$ estimated from the equilibrium between the surface tension and inertial force.
+Upon entering roll-off regime, film and bubble share the following properties: First, the evolution of $h_{\rm{min}}$ is independent of (1) the pulling speed $v_{s}$ in Fig.~\ref{fig:sp_volume} (c, d) because the shrinkage is much faster and (2) the ring or cap size if both $h_{\rm {min}}$ and $\tau$ in Fig.~\ref{fig:sp_volume} (e, f) are properly rescaled by $R$ and the characteristic time $ \sqrt{\rho R^{3}/\gamma}$ from the balance between the surface tension and inertial force.
 Note that the $h_{\rm min} (\tau )$ for film has been predicted to be independent of $R$ by \cite{Chen_steen_numerical}.
-What distinguishes bubble from film is that $\alpha =1/2$ for $h_{\rm {min}}\propto \tau^\alpha$ instead of 2/3 \cite{Chen_steen_numerical}.
-Although $h_{\rm{min}}$ will increase with pumping volume, the value of $\alpha$ is checked to be independent of $V$ \cite{sm}.
-We believe this is due to the fact that there is little air in the vicinity of midpoint of bubble.
+What distinguishes bubble from film is that $\alpha =1/2$ for the former instead of 2/3 \cite{Chen_steen_numerical}.
+Although $h_{\rm{min}}$ will increase with more pumping volume, the value of $\alpha$ is checked to be independent of $V$, as shown in Fig \ref{fig:volume_appendix_tot}.
+We believe this is due to the fact that there is little air in the vicinity of bubble neck.
 However, the constraint imposed by the volume conservation is still critical at modifying $\alpha$.
 Heuristically the existence of a pressure difference across the membrane impedes the collapsing of bubble and thus renders a small $\alpha$.

-The second property shared by film and bubble regards the evolution of contour, $h(x)$ in Fig.~\ref{fig:oc_power1} (a, b).
-(1) We found both exhibits self-similarity, i.e., their shapes at different time can be mapped to a master curve if both $h$ and $x$ are rescaled by $h_{\rm{min}}$, as shown in Fig.~\ref{fig:oc_power1} (c, d).
-The level of similarity is quantified by cosine similarity \cite{self} $\sim$ 0.99.
-(2) Both master curves do not change with different ring size in Fig.~\ref{fig:oc_power1}(e, f).
-In contrast to $h_{\rm{minn}}$ that is independent of both $R$ and $V$, the contour in Fig.~\ref{fig:oc_power1}(f) is only universal with respect to $V/R^{3}$.
-What distinguishes bubble from film is that $h''(x=L/2)<0$ which renders an inflection point between $x=0$ and $x=L/2$, where $h'$ denotes $dh/dx$.
-In contrast, the film follows a catenoid and is always concave up.
+The second property shared by film and bubble regards the evolution of profile, $h(x)$ in Fig.~\ref{fig:oc_power1} (a, b) and includes: (1) Both are found to exhibit self-similarity, i.e., their shapes at different time can be mapped to a master curve if both $h$ and $x$ are rescaled by $h_{\rm{min}}$, as shown in Fig.~\ref{fig:oc_power1} (c, d).
+The level of similarity is quantified by cosine similarity \cite{self} = 0.98 and 0.99 for film and bubble, as detailed in Sec.
+II of the SM \cite{sm}.
+(2) Both master curves do not change with different ring or cap size in Fig.~\ref{fig:oc_power1}(e, f).
+In contrast to $h_{\rm{min}}$ that is independent of both $R$ and $V$, the contour in Fig.~\ref{fig:oc_power1}(f) is only universal with respect to $V/R^{3}$.
+When $V/R^{3}$ changes, the contour will become different.
+What distinguishes bubble from film is that $h''(x=L/2)<0$ which renders an inflection point between $x=0$ and $x=L/2$, where $h''$ denotes $d^2h/dx^2$.
+In contrast, the film is always concave upward.
+This is demonstrated theoretically in Sec.
+X of the SM \cite{sm}.